paulomarruda/snek8/README.md

 python app/app.py
 ```
 ## Usage
-You can either navigate the GUI menu or use the hot keys:
+You can either navigate the GUI menu or use the hotkeys:

 | Key     |                  Action|
 |---------|------------------------|